thewhatifproject/WhatIfMirror/README.md

 WhatIfMirror extends and adapts existing components to enable:

-- Image generation using optimized *Stable Diffusion* models
+- Image generation using updated diffusers *Stable Diffusion* pipelines
-- Support for *ControlNet* and *PEFT* pipelines
+- Newer Pythorch version support
-- Integration with real-time tools such as *StreamDiffusion* and *AudioLDM*
+- Support for *ControlNet* and *PEFT*
-- Optional acceleration with CUDA and TensorRT
+- Optional acceleration (WIP)

 The goal is not only technical efficiency, but also to investigate how these tools can support artistic, performative, and narrative experiences.